tshepang/blog/content/a visit to Lesotho.md

 -   Maybe there wasn't much they could do about this, but there wasn't water in the morning so we could bath and get the fuck out.
 The receptionist said the issue was in the area.
--   Now, this is maybe the best on: before we could leave, they didn't open the gate for us before first checking the room.
+-   Now, this is maybe the best one: before we could leave, they didn't open the gate for us before first checking the room.
 My guess is they ensured we didn't steal anything.
-The receptionist did earlier claim they wanted to check if we didn't leave anything.
+The receptionist did earlier claim they wanted to check if we didn't leave anything behind.
 Maybe that's true :)

 Maybe that explains the price... the room cost M290 for the night, for